 Wiring accessories such as sockets and switches that do not have additional functionality (i.e. neons or charging connections) have previously been considered out of scope.

-These products will now be coming into scope from 1st January 2019, and should be reported under Category 2 (Small Household Equipment).
+These products are now in scope and should be reported under Category 2 (Small Household Equipment).

 Prior to 2019 there were two exclusions for equipment that is part of an installation – Large Scale Fixed Installation and Fixed Installation.